History & philosophy of the resort

 What ultimately makes an address such as Six Senses Laamu successful is the coherence between dining and the rest of the experience.
 Guests do not come for a gastronomic performance detached from its context, but for a fitting way of eating in an exceptional place.
 Facing the ocean, in a serene atmosphere, dining becomes a discreet art of living: taking one’s time, enjoying without excessive staging, and allowing the landscape to play a full part in the pleasure of the meal.

-Spa & wellbeing in a setting designed for disconnection
+Spa & Well-being in a Disconnecting Setting

-Concierge, services and the art of attentive hospitality
+Concierge, Services, and the Art of Attention

 Booking through MyConciergeHotel